 What about other Support Coordination providers?

-will need to decide whether to offer the Recovery Coach service.
+Support Coordination providers not currently specialising in psychosocial disability supports will need to decide whether to offer the Recovery Coach service.
 Many will see this service as too far from their core expertise and decide not to proceed.

 Others may see this moment as an opportunity for expansion or may simply wish to continue to work with the small number of participants with psychosocial disability they support.
 It’s crucial that these providers recognise that Recovery Coach is not just Support Coordination by a different name and invest in the frameworks and expertise to ensure they deliver the service the NDIA has specified.

 What about providers who deliver core supports with a mental health focus?

 The NDIA is committed to keeping NDIS expenditure down while also ensuring that there is a market for all NDIS funded services.
 Their pricing is always very considered and intentional, and they no doubt have a clear vision of how the market will respond to generate enough supply to meet demand for the Recovery Coach support.